Braintum/ultimate-faq-solution/readme.txt

 = What is the FAQ Assistant feature? =
 The FAQ Assistant adds an interactive, floating help icon to your website, giving visitors quick access to your FAQs in a sleek, chat-style interface.
 It improves user experience by making answers more accessible—right when and where your visitors need them.

+= Does the plugin use AI to generate FAQ answers? =
+Yes!
+Starting from version 1.6.4, Ultimate FAQ Solution includes an AI-powered feature that can suggest answers for your FAQs.
+This helps you quickly generate accurate responses and save time when creating new FAQs.
+You can review and edit the AI-generated answers before publishing them.

 == Screenshots ==

 1. Screenshot 1